secure-compilation/SECOMP/README.md

 the tests and examples in the `ccs-main` branch (see Examples below).

 ## How one can inspect the Coq theorems and proofs

+The file `table.html` contains a mapping from claims in the paper to definitions and proofs.

 For those using the provided virtual machine, we recommend using the built-in CoqIDE environment to explore the Coq development.
 Users of the virtual machine